Ignoring social distancing, protesters mock Hong Kong leader Lam on her birthday

 “I wish Carrie Lam can live a long life so that she can bear the responsibility of the decisions she made,” 20-year-old protester Ken said.
 “We will continue to resist.
 If we don’t try to fight, they will just try to suppress us more severely.”

-In the New Town Plaza mall in the working class Sha Tin district, protesters hung up banners reading “Liberate Hong Kong, Revolution of our Times,” and chanted “There are no rioters, only tyranny” and “Carry Lam, go to hell.”
+In the New Town Plaza mall in the working class Sha Tin district, protesters hung up banners reading “Liberate Hong Kong, Revolution of our Times,” and chanted “There are no rioters, only tyranny” and “Disband Hong Kong police.”

 Last week, Lam said on Facebook that a purse sent by post as a gift from her family for Mother’s Day had security staff on their toes after repeated bomb threats in recent months.

+In Sha Tin, protesters taped posters with her face on glass windows, one reading “Happy birthday and go to hell soon” and another “Because of you, many didn’t have a happy Mother’s Day.”

 Social distancing rules imposed to help contain coronavirus contagion has largely put a brake on protests since January.

-But demonstrations are expected to pick up steam into the summer, especially amid fears the coronavirus is distracting the international community, potentially offering a window of opportunity for a stronger security crackdown.
+But, after clashes with the police at the weekend in which 230 were arrested, demonstrations are expected to pick up steam again into the summer, especially amid fears the coronavirus is distracting the international community, potentially offering a window of opportunity for a stronger security crackdown.

 Although the extradition bill has been scrapped, protesters continue to demand an independent inquiry into the police handling of protests last year, as well as universal suffrage - a promise enshrined in the city’s mini-constitution.